C-BT Tracking Rule

 When did the C‐BT Project Water Tracking Rule and related accounting procedures become effective?

-The rule and accounting procedures became effective on July 12, 2018, and were revised January 14, 2021.
+The rule and accounting procedures became effective on July 12, 2018, and were revised on January 14, 2021, and June 11, 2026.

 Why did Northern Water pursue the rule?

-The purpose of this Rule is to ensure that C-BT Project water and C-BT Project water return flows are used in accordance with the Northern Water Repayment Contract with the Bureau of Reclamation, Water Conservancy Act and Northern Water’s allotment contracts, for the benefit of lands within Northern Water.
+The purpose of this Rule is to ensure that C-BT Project water and C-BT Project water return flows are used in accordance with the Northern Water Repayment Contract with the Bureau of Reclamation, Water Conservancy Act, and Northern Water’s allotment contracts, for the benefit of lands within Northern Water.
 The information required to be reported in the Rule will assist Northern Water in the protection of C- BT Project water and C-BT Project water seepage and return flows for use within the Northern Water boundaries in accordance with the applicable law and contracts.

 What does the 2021 C-BT Project Water Tracking Rule and related accounting procedures cover?